charlesbrandt/public/code/version_control/git.md

 Run

+  git config user.email "you@example.com"
+  git config user.name "Your Name"

+to set the identity to use when making changes to the current repository.
+Different repositories may have different accounts associated with them.

+If that's not something your work requires, you can also set a single account globally:

   git config --global user.email "you@example.com"
   git config --global user.name "Your Name"

-to set your account's default identity.
-Omit --global to set the identity only in this repository.

-  git config user.email "you@example.com"
-  git config user.name "Your Name"

 https://git-scm.com/docs/gitcredentials